A Quadratic Lower Bound for Noncommutative Circuits: Projection and Counting Projected Spanning Sets

 \section{Projection and Counting Projected Spanning Sets}

 We now turn to the new part of the argument.
-We project to homogeneous degree $n$ via the linear map $\pi_n$ and count only those elements in $\B_{d'}$ whose degree $n$ projections survive.
+We project to homogeneous degree $d$ via the linear map $\proj$ and count only those elements in $\B_{d'}$ whose degree $d$ projections survive.

-The construction of the sets $\B_k$ uses only two kinds of generators: the base elements in $\B_1$, and the new $X$-only outputs $\widehat g_X$ of product gates.
+The construction of the sets $\B_k$ starts from the single base element $1$.
 Everything else is obtained by repeatedly multiplying on the left by elements from the sets $\M_k$ with the crucial restriction that we may only multiply by at most one element from each distinct syntactic degree class.